We are trying out the popular Diorshow Mascara to see if it actually works, along with before and after photos.

 From the side:

 They look lovely!
 Lovely and long and lush, but I especially love how dark this color is.
-It’s a very deep, rich black, and the formula glided on my lashes easily with the thick, dense brush.
+It’s a very deep, rich blacks, and the formula glided on my lashes easily with the thick, dense brush.
 I can see myself wearing it with smokey eye makeup to amplify the look, or on its own with a wild color of lipstick (perhaps even the Obsessive Compulsive Cosmetics Lip Tars we reviewed a few weeks ago).
 But then a few hours rolled by and things didn’t look quite as pretty.

 I applied the mascara at about 1, and at 3:30 PM, I decided to take some more photos to show how well it wears.
 Spoiler alert: It does not.